Shivansh0047/Custom-basic-cat-classifier/README.md

 ---

+## Note on Model Limitations

+This model is very basic and is not able to distinguish between different cat species (for example, domestic cats vs. lions or tigers).
+It also misclassifies a lot of images.

+It could be made better by training on a bigger and more diverse dataset, but the point of this project is to learn how to implement a deep neural network **from scratch**.

+---

 ## Dataset

 This model uses a simple Coursera cat dataset to predict whether an image is a cat or non-cat.